SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0438 GMT

 --------------

-The partially convertible rupee trading stronger at 60.51/52 per dollar against its previous close of 60.5650/5750, tracking gains in Asian currencies as investors expect the ECB to expand liquidity.
+The partially convertible rupee trading stronger at 59.68/69 a dollar versus Wednesday's close of 59.75/76, tracking gains in most other Asian shares and currencies with broad losses in the dollar versus majors also hurting.

 INTEREST RATE SWAPS